 Once the results of any testing are available, we will prepare the patient for surgery by giving a sedative, which makes them a little sleepy.
 Next, we place an intravenous catheter, start the IV fluids, and induce general anesthesia with an intravenous injection.
 Typically, we place an endotracheal tube (breathing tube) down the trachea and administer oxygen mixed with a controlled level of a gas anesthetic agent.

-Pain medication is administered prior to surgery and often again during surgery to minimize any pain on recovery.
-We have a veterinary technician who is dedicated to monitoring the patient closely during the entire general anesthetic period and surgical procedure.
+Pain medication is administered prior to surgery and again during surgery to minimize any pain on recovery.
+We have a veterinary technician who is dedicated to monitoring the patient closely during the entire general anesthetic and surgical period.

 At the end of the surgical procedure, we trim our patient’s nails, and do any other requested minor procedures such as inserting a microchip beneath the skin if a spay or neuter procedure was performed.